 Always refer to the product label for the most accurate ingredient and allergen information.

 mini flour tortillas(ContainsGlutenMay be presentSoy)

 Preheat the oven to 200°C/180°C fan-forced.
 Thinly slice the brown onion.
-Cut the zucchini into 1cm pieces.
+Cut the carrot (unpeeled) into 1cm pieces.
 Finely chop the garlic (or use a garlic press).
 Drain and rinse the red kidney beans.

 SPICY!
 Add 1/2 the spice blend if you are sensitive to heat!
-In a medium saucepan, heat a drizzle of olive oil over a medium-high heat.
-Add the onion and zucchini and cook, stirring, until softened, 5 minutes.
+In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
+Add the onion and carrot and cook, stirring, until softened, 5 minutes.
 Add the garlic and Mexican Fiesta spice blend and cook until fragrant, 1-2 minutes.

 Divide the Mexican tomato soup between bowls.
-Top with Greek yoghurt, the avocado and a good squeeze of lime.
-Sprinkle with the coriander and serve with crispy tortilla strips.
+Top with Greek yoghurt, avocado and a good squeeze of lime.
+Sprinkle with the coriander and serve with a large handful of crispy tortilla strips.